Shady Rest Country Club

-The Shady Rest Golf and Country Club is located at 820 Jerusalem Road in the Township of Scotch Plains in Union County, New Jersey.
-Established in 1921, it was one of the first, if not the first, African American country clubs in the United States.
-From 1931 to 1964, it was the home of John Shippen (1879–1968), the first American golf professional and the first African American to compete in the U.S. Open.
-It was added to the National Register of Historic Places on July 7, 2022, for its significance in entertainment, ethnic heritage, recreation, and social history from 1921 to 1964.
-The township acquired the property in 1938 and converted it to a public golf course in 1964.
+The Shady Rest Country Club is located at 820 Jerusalem Road in Scotch Plains in Union County, New Jersey.
+Established in 1921, Shady Rest was the first African-American country club in the United States.
+From 1931 to 1964, it was the home of John Shippen (1879–1968), the first American professional golfer and the first African American to compete in the U.S. Open.
+His presence marked a golden era for the club, which became a vibrant social and cultural hub for Black intellectuals, artists, and athletes.